atsign-foundation/atsign.dev/content/en/guides/dess-gcp.md

 I have registered my own free @sign` @44likelycanary` which I will link to my GCP cloud private DESS.

-In your instance console navigate to dess folder.
+In your instance console navigate to DESS folder.
 If you were following this guide it will be located in:

 ```cd /home/<username>/dess``` where username is your email address without domain.
 In my case atsigntest